kevintruong/til/C-Programming,-Part-4:-Strings-and-Structs.md

 ## Remember the NULL byte!

 Forgetting to NULL terminate a string is a big affect on the strings!
 Bounds checking is important.
-The heartbleed bug mentioned earlier in the wikibook is partially because of this.
+The heart bleed bug mentioned earlier in the wiki book is partially because of this.

 ## Where can I find an In-Depth and Assignment-Comprehensive explanation of all of these functions?